What Associations Can Do to Increase Online Advocacy Analytics

 But first, let’s start with the most pressing question: what is digital advocacy?

-Digital advocacy describes efforts to mobilize constituents to participate in political advocacy through the use of technology.
-In other words, digital advocacy campaigns are campaigns that leverage advocacy software to engage with their supporters, stay organized, and even simplify key advocacy activities.
+Digital advocacy refers to efforts to mobilize constituents to participate in political advocacy through technology.
+In other words, digital advocacy campaigns leverage advocacy software to engage with their supporters, stay organized, and simplify key advocacy activities.

 Of course, more goes into a digital advocacy campaign than just using software.
 Each advocacy campaign is different and will be shaped by the organization’s goals, resources, and audience.
 However, there are similarities, including how these campaigns are run, advocacy best practices, and the benefits they can earn:

 The exact activities performed during these phases will vary.
-For example, nonprofit advocacy groups may use their downtime as an opportunity to engage supporters gained from their advocacy campaign with other opportunities their organization offers.
+For example, nonprofit advocacy groups may use their downtime to engage supporters gained through their advocacy campaigns with other opportunities their organizations offer.

-Advocacy requires patience as sometimes even the most well-run campaigns may not influence legislators the way they hoped the first time.
-However, there are strategies your advocacy group can use to give your digital advocacy campaign it’s best chance at success, including:
+Advocacy requires patience, as even the best-run campaigns may not influence legislators the way they hoped the first time.
+However, there are strategies your advocacy group can use to give your digital advocacy campaign its best chance at success, including:

 Implementing some of these practices will require research of both your audience and available digital advocacy tools.
-However, some best practices can easily be accomplished with the right software tool.
-For example, many advocacy messaging tools already come equipped with email templates and some even have elected official databases and matching features.
+However, some best practices can be easily implemented with the right software tool.
+For example, many advocacy messaging tools already come equipped with email templates, and some even include databases of elected officials and matching features.

 Traditional advocacy campaigns still have their place, but for the most part, digital advocacy campaigns have too many potential benefits to pass up.
 Whether you are running a hybrid or fully virtual campaign, with the right strategies and resources, you can look forward to: